Debbie Turner

-Debbie Turner (born September 5, 1956) is an American actress who played the role of Marta von Trapp in the film The Sound of Music.
+Debra Turner (born September 5, 1956) is an American actress who played the role of Marta von Trapp in the film The Sound of Music.

 Life and career

 Turner was born and raised in Arcadia, California.
 In 1964, she won the role of Marta Von Trapp in The Sound of Music.
 Shortly after the film's debut, Turner left the film industry and returned to school to complete her education.

 Turner appeared as a party guest in the 1979 film North Dallas Forty.
 By 1985, Turner had relocated to Chanhassen, Minnesota, where she raised four daughters with her husband Rick.
 Though not active in the film industry, Turner regularly visits with her The Sound of Music cast mates and has made a number of television appearances, including The Oprah Winfrey Show where she discussed the film's 45th anniversary.
 Turner was also selected as one of three float judges for the 2011 Tournament of Roses Parade.

+In 2026 her granddaughter Fifer played the role of Marta in a production of the musical in Thief River Falls, Minnesota.